Updating a storm door can be a simple project. Today, I’m sharing how to paint an exterior door and how to update window muntins.

 Let the paint dry and attach the storm door grille!
 That’s it!
 I seriously can’t get over the difference this project made for this space.

-Storm Door Makeover by Updating the Muntin Frame:
+Decorative Storm Door Makeover

 With all DIY Projects, having the right products can make all the difference.
-The smaller size of the HANDy Craft Tray (it can hold up to a 1/2 pint of paint) and ergonomic thumb-thru handle were amazing for this project.
-I could have easily used a mini roller on most of this door too because HANDy Craft Tray has a built-in roller grid that fits up to a 4″ mini roller.
-But silly me, it didn’t even cross my mind till the last coat of paint!
+The smaller size of the HANDy Craft Tray (it can hold up to a ½ pint of paint) and ergonomic thumb-thru handle were amazing for this project.
+I could have easily used a mini roller on most of this door too because HANDy Craft Tray has a built-in roller grid that fits up to a 4" mini roller.
+But silly me, it didn't even cross my mind 'till the last coat of paint!

 Do yourself a favor and pick one of these up.
 I have a few of them, which is great because I can slip them in a ziplock bag (with paint in the tray) and keep it in the fridge until my next job!